Prospective students must:

 The school does not notify candidates of the arrival of application materials.
 All application materials become the property of Froedtert Hospital School of Diagnostic Medical Sonography.
 The school reserves the right to refuse the forwarding or copying of these materials.

-Upon receipt of the above items, all application elements will be reviewed.
+Upon receipt of the above items, we will review all application elements will.
 The below Transcript Assessment Form will be used to score the application and transcript.

 - Applicants who have completed all prerequisite classes (with passing grade of C or above) and score a minimum of one point in each section of Part I will receive an invitation, via e-mail, to an information session.
 These sessions provide the applicant with an overview of the program and an opportunity to ask questions.
 View a map of the interview location.
 The event will be held at Froedtert Hospital.